On weighted Bergman spaces of a domain with Levi-flat boundary: Convergence of the formal solution

-Let $f$ be a measurable function on $\Omega$, and we assume that $f$ is holomorphic along all the fiber of $\pi|\Omega\colon \Omega \to \Sigma$.
+Let $f$ be a measurable function on $\Omega$, and we assume that $f$ is holomorphic along all the fibers of $\pi|\Omega\colon \Omega \to \Sigma$.
 Then, in the same manner as in \S3.1, we can define the associated differentials $\{ \varphi_n \}$, which are measurable differentials on $\Sigma$, by expanding $f$ on each fiber of $\pi|\Omega$ at the intersection with the maximal compact analytic set $D$.
-We shall show the expression for the weighted $L^2$ norm of $f$ in terms of $L^2$ norms of $\varphi_n$.
+We shall give an expression for the weighted $L^2$ norm of $f$ in terms of $L^2$ norms of $\varphi_n$.

-\begin{Lemma} Let $f$ be a measurable function on $\Omega$ which is holomorphic along all the fiber, and denote by $\{ \varphi_n \}$ the associated differentials of $f$ on $\Sigma$.
+\begin{Lemma} Let $f$ be a measurable function on $\Omega$ which is holomorphic along all the fibers, and denote by $\{ \varphi_n \}$ the associated differentials of $f$ on $\Sigma$.
 Then, we have

 \end{Lemma}